 The k-omega SST turbulence model is recommended for external aerodynamics cases.

 It works as a blend between the k-omega and k-epsilon models.
 The k-omega model is predominant in the near-wall, switching to the k-epsilon model in the free-stream.

 Activate the box selection and drag the cursor across the screen until all the remaining faces turn red.
-Then click on the ‘+’ icon under Topological entities.
+Then click on the ‘+’ icon next to Saved selections.
 Name it as ‘Full car’.

-Proceed to create a set for the wheels too.
-Each wheel consists of 9 faces, and we will need to rotate and adjust the model in order to click on all of them before the set creation.
-The following photo shows how the topological set of the front wheel should appear afterward, when everything else is hidden.
+Proceed to create a set for the front and rear wheels too.
+Each wheel consists of 11 faces, and we will need to rotate and adjust the model in order to click on all of them before the set creation.
+The following photo shows how the saved selection of the front wheel should appear afterward, when everything else is hidden.
 See how the faces on the inside were included too:

 Now we are ready to set up the physics of the simulation.

 In the simulation tree, click on the ‘+’ icon next to Materials:

 Choose ‘Air‘ in the panel that pops up and click ‘Apply’:

 To assign the flow region as air, click on ‘Flow region’ under the scene tree as shown below.
 Leave the properties as default: